 At the Buchanan Clinic, we have kept a close eye on the development of 3d Printed Orthotic devices and feel that it is now a mature enough technology to offer it in our clinics.

 Why 3d Print?

 There are a few advantages to 3d printing Ankle Foot Orthoses from a design point of view.
 Areas of flexibility can be built-in, making the device strong where it needs to be and thin and flexible in others.

 Due to the way traditional plastic devices are made, there is less plastic waste.
 Some printers can also print ‘plastics’ that doesn’t come from petroleum-based processes.

 The last advantage is the repeatability of the device.
 Once it has been printed, it can be made exactly the same again.

 Do you Print and design the AFOs?

-While we own a 3d printer, it uses a technology (FDM) that is not suitable for finished devices.
-We use it to produce items such as footwear lasts and other helpful things.
+While we own a 3d printers, it uses a technology (FDM) that is not suitable for finished devices.
+We use it to produce items such as footwear lasts, and insoles in soft materials